-With an ever-growing attack surface and the barrier to becoming a threat actor lowering, volumes of malicious actions continue to increase.
-This makes it more challenging than ever before for defenders to identify, triage and address threats.
+With ever-growing cybersecurity attacks and the barrier to becoming a threat actor lowering, volumes of malicious actions continue to increase.
+This issue makes it more challenging than ever before for organisations to identify, prioritise and address threats.

-A team of experienced cybersecurity analysts is combined with a best-in-class SIEM to deliver a managed service that helps organisations cut through vast datasets and focus on activities necessary to reduce risk.
+With over 25 years of experience, Sapphire’s team of experienced cybersecurity analysts combines with a best-in-class SIEM to deliver a managed service that helps organisations cut through vast datasets and focus on activities necessary to reduce risk.
 This reduces dwell time and improves response times to security incidents.

 Identify and prioritise security threats more effectively to ensure the most efficient application of security resources while also reducing risk.
 A continual reduction in detection time is a good marker of security maturity.

 Improve remediation and incident response times to reduce exposure from reconnaissance, lateral movement on the network and data exfiltration.

 24 x 7 security information and event management (SIEM) and incident response handled by an experienced team, allowing the security function to focus on strategy.

 Organisations who would prefer to outsource their security event management can approach a Managed Security Service Provider (MSSP) such as Sapphire.
 At Sapphire, we can combine SIEM tools and security monitoring with the security operations centre’s (SOC) advanced threat detection capabilities and threat intelligence feeds.

 Our experienced cybersecurity analysts can help organisations reduce Dwell Time, improve Mean Time to Detect (MTTD) and reduce their Mean Time to Respond (MTTR).

 SIEM (Security Incident and Event Management) is the identifying, monitoring, recording, and analysing of cybersecurity events for your organisation in real-time.
 A SIEM gives an organisation a centralised and comprehensive view of the security of its IT infrastructure.